BenLorantfy-Archive/benlorantfy.github.io/_posts/2016-09-26-A-Cheap-Mixer-for-Photoshop.md

 ---
 layout: "default"
 ---
-# A Mixer For Photoshop
+# A Cheap Mixer For Photoshop

 I ran across a cool product online that let you [control photoshop values with knobs and sliders](http://palettegear.com/).
 However, the base model is $200 excluding shipping and only comes with 2 value adjusting controls which is fairly insane.
 I decided this would be pretty easy and cheap to make with just an Arduino.